American Just Added 15 New Routes for 2026. Some Make Zero Sense.

 Hub Strength Matters

-Most new routes connect to American’s major hubs:
+Most new routes connect through American’s major hubs, each serving a specific geographic purpose:

 • Dallas-Fort Worth: The geographic center of the country